TechNickAI/teslabot/README.md

                        [required]
   --peak-end TEXT      When peak pricing ends, in military time.
 Ex: 21:00
                        [required]
-  --notify_phone TEXT  Send a message to this phone number when the windows
+  --notify_phone TEXT  Send a message to this phone number when the charging
-                       are moved
+                       is stopped/started
   --help               Show this message and exit.
 ```